Creating a Career Development Plan: Tips and Strategies

 Steps to Develop Your Career Development Plan

-The first step in establishing your career development plan is to review your current skills, abilities, strengths, and areas in which you could benefit from improvement.
+The first step in establishing your career development plan is to assess your abilities, capabilities, strengths, and areas where improvement is needed.

 Ask yourself these questions:

-Being upfront about your goals enables you to feel determined to accomplish your goals when they are outlined in your face clearly.
+Being open about your goals helps you feel determined to accomplish your goals when they are laid out in your face clearly.

 Set Short-Term Goals